Updated: Jul 2

-Major Labl founder Mark Knight, provides the ultimate checklist to help independent artists promote their music more effectively in 2021.
+Major Labl founder Mark Knight, provides the ultimate checklist to promote independent music more effectively in 2021.

 Record and produce the highest quality music.

 Even if you can’t afford a studio to record your music, you can add a little sparkle, but paying for someone to mix and master your music.

 First impressions count, and people do judge a book by its cover, so don’t start promoting any music until you have a consistent, professional image across all of your social media channels.
 (You should have a Facebook artist page*, Instagram, Twitter and YouTube as standard, consider TikTok if you are happy to appear on camera).

 Set up your Facebook Business and advertising account.

 *You will need a Facebook artist page to set up a Business Account to advertise across Facebook and Instagram.
 This will allow you to create audiences, run ads, install your pixel and set up conversions.
 This is a vital step in your promotional journey.
 Visit Business.Facebook.com to get started.